 How businesses feel about branding

 In a survey by UpCity, 53% of businesses said they feel confident about having the right tools to enhance their brand.
-The remaining 47% felt they need to identify the tools and to take additional measures to improve their branding.
+The remaining 47% felt they needed to identify the tools and take additional measures to improve their branding.

-50% of the companies that responded to the survey handled all their branding projects in house while 28% outsourced to a third-party.
-The remaining companies worked with outside support, for examples with consultants, whilst still keeping the branding in-house and developing their own expertise.
+50% of the companies that responded to the survey handled all their branding projects in-house while 28% outsourced to a third party.
+The remaining companies worked with outside support, for example with consultants, whilst still keeping the branding in-house and developing their expertise.